lk-learner/IBM-Data-Analyst-Professional-Certificate/README.md

 - [X] [__Course-3 : Data Visualization and Dashboards with Excel and Cognos__ ](https://github.com/lk-learner/IBM-data-analyst-professional/tree/main/Lakshmi%20Kadali%20Certificates)

 This course covers some of the first steps in the development of data visualizations using spreadsheets and dashboards.
+Begin the process of telling a story with your data by creating the many types of charts that are available in spreadsheets like Excel.
+Explore the different tools of a spreadsheet, such as the important pivot function and the ability to create dashboards and learn how each one has its own unique property to transform your data.
+Continue to gain valuable experience by becoming familiar with the popular analytics tool - IBM Cognos Analytics - to create interactive dashboards.

+#### What you will learn :

+- Create basic charts and pivot charts in Excel.

+- Explain the important role charts play in telling a data-driven story.

+- Construct advanced charts and visualizations.

+- Build dashboards using Excel and Cognos Analytics.

 <p align="center">
 <img src="/certificate/Data%20Visualization%20and%20Dashboards%20with%20Excel%20and%20Cognos-1.png" width=60% height=60%>